 To combat morning sickness

 during the first trimester focus on eating whole foods and eliminating processed foods and fatty foods which tax the liver.
 Folic acid helps stimulate the appetite during this time when food is less appealing.
 Dr. Elson Haas recommends Vitamin B6 and says other vitamins that may be helpful include B12, C and E. Herbal teas like raspberry leaf, peppermint, and ginger root are also helpful (Haas, 2006).
-Check my store for a good B Complex.

 Remember that folic acid is very important in the first few weeks to prevent neural tube defects, so load up on the dark green leafy vegetables.
 Calcium needs are around 1,000 mg per day.
 Vitamin C and bioflavonoids are taken in a ratio of 3:1 and are needed by the circulatory system.
 Start with 1,000 mg of Vitamin C and about 300 mg of bioflavonoids in the first month of the pregnancy, increasing slowly to add about 1,000 mg Vitamin C each month.